Menu

 How It Works

 The robots.txt file uses the Robots Exclusion Protocol to communicate with web crawlers.
-Each directive consists of a user-agent line followed by rules.
-Key directives: Disallow specifies paths crawlers cannot access, Allow specifies accessible paths (used for allowing access to subdirectories within disallowed directories), and Sitemap points to your XML sitemap location.
-Common user-agents include Googlebot, Bingbot, or * for all bots.
+Each directive consists of a User-agent line (which crawler it applies to) followed by rules.
+Key directives: Disallow specifies paths crawlers cannot access (e.g., /admin blocks /admin and all subdirectories), Allow specifies paths within disallowed directories that should be indexed (allows exceptions), and Sitemap points to your XML sitemap location.
+Common User-agents include Googlebot (Google), Bingbot (Bing), or * for all bots.
 The file must be placed in the root domain.
-Remember: robots.txt controls crawling, not indexing.
-For indexing control, use noindex meta tags.
-For creating XML sitemaps, use our Sitemap XML Generator.
+Important: robots.txt controls crawling, not indexing.
+To prevent indexing, use noindex meta tags.
+Search engines respect robots.txt but don't rely on it for security—never use it for protecting sensitive data like passwords (use proper authentication instead).
+For large sites with thousands of pages, a well-configured robots.txt helps search engines focus crawl budget on your best content.
+For creating XML sitemaps to help indexing, use our Sitemap XML Generator.

 How to Use